 Sitting at the heart of the Anaheim Resort District, the STC Anaheim GardenWalk is one of the city’s top entertainment destinations for visitors and locals alike.
 The outdoor shopping center offers everything from nightlife to fine dining to live music.

 Worked up an appetite on your Anaheim sightseeing adventure?
-Indulge in a tasty dinner at one of the Anaheim GardenWalk’s many restaurants, including the California Pizza Kitchen, Bubba Gump Shrimp Co., and The Cheesecake Factory.
+Indulge in a tasty dinner at one of the Anaheim GardenWalk’s many restaurants & bars, including the California Pizza Kitchen, Bubba Gump Shrimp Co., and The Cheesecake Factory.

 Muzeo Museum and Cultural Center